-At all Annual General Meetings the quorum shall consist of no less than 6 members of the Association including Office Bearers.
+At all Annual General Meetings the quorum shall consist of no less than 4 members of the Association including Office Bearers.

-The General Committee or a minimum of 25 ordinary members, on submission of a formal written request, shall have the power a call Extraordinary General Meeting (EGM).
+The General Committee or a minimum of 25 Ordinary Members, on submission of a formal written request, shall have the power a call Extraordinary General Meeting (EGM).

-Any member of the Association shall have the right to raise a motion to be voted on at the Annual General Meeting by sending the motion in writing to the Secretary by no later than 10 days prior to the AGM.
+Any Ordinary Member of the Association shall have the right to raise a motion to be voted on at the Annual General Meeting by sending the motion in writing to the Secretary by no later than 10 days prior to the AGM.

 Finance

 Funds of the Association shall be lodged in a bank, building society or other account in the name of the Association.
-Cheques shall be drawn or withdrawals or electronic payments made against the signatures of two named Committee members.
+Cheques shall be drawn or withdrawals or electronic payments made against the signatures/electronic authorisation of two named Committee members Office Bearers.

 The Treasurer shall be responsible for keeping accurate records of the financial transactions of the Association and for the sound administration of any other financial matters relating to the Association.